I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_allocationlist.md

 ## Members

 `hDeviceSpecificAllocation`

 [in/out] An open handle to the allocation that is being referenced (that is, the handle that the driver returned in the <b>hDeviceSpecificAllocation</b> member of the <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_openallocationinfo.md">DXGK_OPENALLOCATIONINFO</a> structure for the allocation in a call to the driver's <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_openallocationinfo.md">DxgkDdiOpenAllocation</a> function).

 `PhysicalAddress`

 [in/out] A <b>PHYSICAL_ADDRESS</b> data type (which is defined as <b>LARGE_INTEGER</b>) that indicates the physical address, within the segment that <b>SegmentId</b> specifies, where the allocation was last paged-in at.
 This member is set to zero if no pre-patching information is available.

 Supported starting with Windows 10.

+[in/out] A <b>PHYSICAL_ADDRESS</b> data type (which is defined as <b>LARGE_INTEGER</b>) that indicates the physical address, within the segment that <b>SegmentId</b> specifies, where the allocation was last paged-in at.
+This member is set to zero if no pre-patching information is available.

 ## Remarks
 In the display miniport driver's <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_render.md">DxgkDdiRender</a> function, the driver generates a list of <b>DXGK_ALLOCATIONLIST</b> structures for allocation specifications that will be used in a direct memory access (DMA) buffer.
 The video memory manager uses the list to split and patch DMA buffers appropriately.

 ## Requirements
 | &nbsp; | &nbsp; |